juzeg/K.F.C.G.S/README.md

 # K.F.C.G.S
 Source Code For Satelite PC Part
  That's enviroment for managing lander, recieving data and displaying it.
-                         PROJECT OBJECTIVES
+                         DESIGN ASSUMPTIONS

   1. Comfortable display researched data in charts and analisys of test results.
   2. Present the state of the CanSat.
      2.1 Physical condition.
      2.2 Resources and consumption of resources (battery etc.).
      2.3 The efficiency of the system.